About Applied Research

 JIBC annually reviews how the generous support of RSF funds can best assist research.
 Currently, RSF funding is helping to build research infrastructure and capacity by supporting the management and administration of JIBC research.

-For the 2023-2024 fiscal year, JIBC will receive $70,635 and has allocated the funds to support Management and Administration of the institution’s research enterprise.
+For the 2023-2024 fiscal year, JIBC received $70,635 and expended 100% of the funds to support Management and Administration of the institution’s research enterprise.

 • Institutional support for completing grant and award applications